Habiburiitkgp/Habibur/README.md

 *Department of Computer Science and Engineering*

-Internship Project Title: Development of a Distributed Security Application using Blockchain Technology under the supervision of Prof. Indranil Sengupta , Department of Computer Science and Engineering, IIT Kharagpur
+**Internship Project Title:** Development of a Distributed Security Application using Blockchain Technology under the supervision of Prof. Indranil Sengupta , Department of Computer Science and Engineering, IIT Kharagpur

+**Summer Internship at Indian Institute of Engineering Science and Technology (Shibpur)**<span style="float: right; ">Jun 2017 - Jul 2017</span>

+*Department of Computer Science and Engineering*

+**Project Title:** Defect tolerant Approaches for function mapping

 ### Projects: